Terminal expansion & renovation FAQ

 When will construction start?

-An official start date for construction will be announced once the RFP process is complete and details have been finalized with the successful companies, but we anticipate that construction will begin mid-2018.
+An official start date for construction will be announced once the tendering process is complete and details have been finalized with the successful companies.

 Who’s paying for the expansion?

 The YFC Expansion project is a partnership between the Fredericton International Airport Authority, the Province of New Brunswick, and the Government of Canada.

 Will flights be impacted?
 Will I have to arrive at the airport earlier than usual during construction?

 YFC has worked diligently to bring new flights and new destinations to our region, and we’re working just as hard to make sure those flights aren’t impacted by this expansion.
 Construction will move some services and facilities to new places within the airport and we recommend that all passengers plan to arrive early to ensure a stress-free check-in and security screening experience.
 Details on changes will be communicated as they are finalized.

 Will parking be affected?